bahrus/be-set/README.md

 # be-set [TODO]

-be-set is a Custom Element DOM decorator that addresses a number of use cases.
+be-set is a Custom Element / native DOM decorator that addresses a number of use cases.

 Let's see an example of be-set in action before diving into its use cases.